Cirrus

 Academic access

-Academic access to Cirrus is primarily available for work within the EPSRC remit and academics at Scottish Institutions.
+Academic access to Cirrus is available to UK-based academics.
 Special arrangements for access to Cirrus are available for University of Edinburgh researchers.

 Details of academic access routes are available on the Cirrus website.